michaelrauh/FinancialMachineLearningExamples/README.md

 Buy stocks with high pearson coefficients against trending time-shifted stocks

 # HighProfiler
-Buy stocks that correlate with historical outperformers in the same 52 week high saturation category
+Buy stocks that correlate with historical out-performers in the same 52 week high saturation category